 I personally have to get out of the house, or I’m too tempted to check email or Facebook!
-We have a fun bowl full of activities or places to visit that we wrote down on small pieces of paper.
-The kids can draw one activity a day if they’ve been good while Mommy works.
+We have a mason jar full of fun activities or places to visit that we wrote down on small pieces of paper.
+The kids can draw one activity a day from the jar if they’ve been good while Mommy works.

 3. Do less.

-It’s okay to say no. I’ve found when I say no to one good thing, something really great usually comes around the corner.
+It’s okay to say no. This might be the season that you just can’t put anything else on your plate.
+It will be alright!
+I’ve found when I say no to one good thing, something even better usually comes around the corner.
 I have also not been blogging as much as you might have noticed.
 Or maybe not?
-Either way, I’m doing less to make more time for my kiddos:-)
+Either way, I’m doing less to make more time for my kiddos.

 4. Take time out for you.